MystenLabs/sui/examples/tic-tac-toe/ui/README.md

 - Build UIs that represent on-chain data, and update in response to running transactions.
 - Interact with multi-sig accounts.
+- Using `devInspectTransactionBlock` to run Move code to extract more complex state from on-chain.

 This dApp was created using `@mysten/create-dapp` that sets up a basic React Client dApp using the following tools: